iorobertob/booking/README.md

 * Comments on items page
 * Some items are not bookable.
 * Add [random] colours to booking table to display on the fullcalendar
+* Add the possibility to mark as lent or returned in bulk somehow
 * Migrate to Django?